MicrosoftDocs/Viva/WorkplaceAnalytics/Use/customer-focus.md

 For example, the following shows:

-* Groups most impacted by after-hours work.
+* Groups most affected by lack of customer engagement
-* How is work-life integration affecting employee engagement?
+* Are you spending enough time with your customers?

 ![Get deeper insights about customer focus](../images/wpa/use/deep-cfocus.png)

-Depending on your role, you can use the deeper insight's **Learn more** link for more advanced analysis about the organizational data that this insight is based on.
+Depending on your role, you can use the deeper insight's **Learn more**, **Explore the stats**, or **Explore in Power BI** link for more advanced analysis about the organizational data that this insight is based on.

-* As an analyst, it'll link you to [Explore](explore-intro.md) and [Queries](../tutorials/query-basics.md) for more advanced analysis, including more detailed charts and reports.
+* As an analyst, you can use [Explore](explore-intro.md) and [Queries](../tutorials/query-basics.md) for more advanced analysis, including more detailed charts and reports.
-* As a business leader or a program manager, it'll link you to [Plans](../tutorials/solutionsv2-intro.md) to create and track change plans for your organization or team in Workplace Analytics.
+* As a business leader or a program manager, you can use [Plans](../tutorials/solutionsv2-intro.md) to create and track change plans for your organization or team in Workplace Analytics.

 ## Related topics